MORYX-Industry/application-developer-training/chapter-2-drivers.md

 }
 ```

 Now you have to implement the driver.
-Create a new driver `SimulatedColorizingDriver` in the project `Moryx.Resources.PencilFactory`, which is derived from `SimulatedInOutDriver<bool, bool>` and add the constants for the variable names.
+Create a new driver `SimulatedColorizingDriver` in the project `PencilFactory.Resources`, which is derived from `SimulatedInOutDriver<bool, bool>` and add the constants for the variable names.

 ```cs
 [ResourceRegistration]